Psychology Intermediate

 What is the anchoring effect in A/B testing?

 In A/B testing, anchoring means the first variant visitors see sets expectations that influence how they perceive the second.
 This is also why benchmark figures in social proof ('Join 50,000+ businesses') influence perceived quality — the large number anchors the impression of popularity.
-Test anchoring elements (price presentation, social proof numbers, comparison values) as high-priority hypotheses.
+Test anchoring elements (price presentation, social proof numbers, comparison values) as high-priority hypotheses because they affect not just whether visitors buy but how much they spend.